renlite/dart_flutter/renlite/README.md

   }
 }
 ```
 Here the RenderView is assigned to be the child's parent and the `child.attach(_owner)` method (defined in RenderObjectWithChildMixin) is called, where the `super.attach(owner);` of RenderObject and also `super.attach(owner);` of the AbstractNode is called.
-In AbstractNode's attach method the PipelineOwner is set to the child's owner property and the RenderObject's attach method marks the child as dirty.
-After all if the child (RenderStack) itself has a child, the
+In AbstractNode's attach method the PipelineOwner is finaly set to the child's owner property and the RenderObject's attach method marks the child as dirty.
+After all if the child (RenderDecoratedBox) itself has a child (RenderSizedOverflowBox), the RenderSizedOverflowBox' attach method will be called (recursively) and so on till a leaf RenderObject has no child.

 ```Dart
 class AbstractNode {